scottjacksonx/hu/README.md

 	`plugin_modules.append($PLUGIN.$PLUGIN)`

 That's all there is to it.
 If you're having any issues, look at how the default plugins (`hu_googleweather`, `hu_openapps`, etc.) work.

+I'm going to make plugins a little easier to add/remove in the near future.

 # The Potential #